Exploring a World of Possibilities with Your Girls

 Explore the Theme

 Every year, the World Association of Girl Guides and Girl Scouts (WAGGGS) selects a theme for girls to explore and take action around.
-This year’s theme is “Leadership,” a topic that should be pretty familiar to your troop!
+This year's theme is “Diversity, Equity, and Inclusion."

-Check out our World Thinking Day resources for fun activities that will get your girls excited to discover their leadership style, celebrate a sisterhood of leaders, and practice leading by example.
+Check out our World Thinking Day resources for fun activities that will get your girls excited to discover how they can be welcoming and inclusive and celebrate their diverse sisterhood.
 And they can earn their World Thinking Day award in the process!

 Transport your troop to another country...